PuffinBlue/josharcher/content/blog/2018-01-15-industrial-society-and-its-future.md

 I fear the certainty of conviction of a half-educated man.

-I fear Kaczynski *may* turn out to be right.
+I fear Kaczynski *could* turn out in part to be right.

 That's an uncomfortable position to be in.
 We would like our villains to by 100% monster after all.
 It's easier to dismiss their ideas if we think them pure evil or insane.